Eco Church

 The Church of England believes that responding to the climate crisis is an essential part of its responsibility to safeguard Gods creation and achieve a just world.
 The Churchs environment programme exists to enable the whole Church to address this – in faith, practice and mission.

 To help the parish of Mickleham achieve some of these objectives the Eco Group was set up in 2022.
-We have registered as an Eco Church with the A Rocha Award Scheme and are currently working towards the Eco Bronze Award covering all areas of church life, including: Worship and Teaching, Management of Church Buildings, Management of Church Land, Community / Global Engagement and Lifestyle.
+We have registered as an Eco Church with the A Rocha Award Scheme and have recently been awarded the Eco Silver Award covering all areas of church life, including: Worship and Teaching, Management of Church Buildings, Management of Church Land, Community / Global Engagement and Lifestyle.

 The initial focus has been on the Management of Church Land - focusing on gains for wildlife and ecological benefit.
 As part of this the group has co-ordinated a team of volunteers to: